live627/smf-api-docs-test/docs/subs-membergroups.md

 Type|Parameter|Description
 ---|---|---
-`int`&#124;`array`|`$members`|A single member or an array containing the IDs of members `int`|`$group`|The group to add them to `string`|`$type`|Specifies whether the group is added as primary or as additional group.
+`int` &#124; `array`|`$members`|A single member or an array containing the IDs of members `int`|`$group`|The group to add them to `string`|`$type`|Specifies whether the group is added as primary or as additional group\.
 Supported types:
-	- only_primary      - Assigns a membergroup as primary membergroup, but only if a member has not yet a primary membergroup assigned, unless the member is already part of the membergroup.
+	\- only\_primary      \- Assigns a membergroup as primary membergroup, but only if a member has not yet a primary membergroup assigned, unless the member is already part of the membergroup\.
-	- only_additional   - Assigns a membergroup to the additional membergroups, unless the member is already part of the membergroup.
+	\- only\_additional   \- Assigns a membergroup to the additional membergroups, unless the member is already part of the membergroup\.
-	- force_primary     - Assigns a membergroup as primary membergroup no matter what the previous primary membergroup was.
+	\- force\_primary     \- Assigns a membergroup as primary membergroup no matter what the previous primary membergroup was\.
-	- auto              - Assigns a membergroup to the primary group if it's still available.
-If not, assign it to the additional group.
+	\- auto              \- Assigns a membergroup to the primary group if it's still available\.
+If not, assign it to the additional group\.
 `bool`|`$permissionCheckDone`|Whether we've already done a permission check `bool`|`$ignoreProtected`|Whether to ignore protected groups